pbs-assess/adv-r-pbs/exercises/03-vectors.md

 > don’t do partial matching with $ column selecting; easier creation
 > of list columns.

-> Useful tidbit - when changing a data frame into a tibble and you want
+> Useful snippet - when changing a data frame into a tibble and you want
 > to grab the rownames:

 ``` r